+1. Ensure that the IBM Spectrum Protect server configuration is complete.

+Tip: You can configure the server for database backups by using the configuration wizard (dsmicfgx) or you can complete the steps manually.
+For more information about configuration, see Configuring servers in IBM Knowledge Center.

-- 1. Ensure that the IBM Spectrum Protect configuration is complete.
-If you did not use the configuration wizard (dsmicfgx) to configure the server, ensure that you completed the steps to manually configure the server for database backups. - 2.
-Select the device class to be used for database backups, protect the master encryption key, and set a password.
-All of these actions are completed by issuing the SET DBRECOVERY command from the administrative command line: set dbrecovery device class name protectkeys=yes password=password name where device\class\name specifies the device class to be used for database backup operations, and password\name specifies the password.
+- 2. Select the device class to be used for database backups, protect the master encryption key, and set a password.
+Ensure that the following key files are protected: - Master encryption key files (dsmkeydb.\) - Server certificate and private key files (cert.\)

+All of these actions are completed by issuing the SET DBRECOVERY command from the administrative command line:

+set dbrecovery device\class\name protectkeys=yes password=password\name where device\class\name specifies the device class to be used for database backup operations, and password\name specifies the password.